JoshAgustinT/bf_optimizing_compiler/README.md

 ---
 #####  Using optimizations
 * Simple Loop Elimination
-    >  add a "-O" AFTER first argument to eliminate simple loops.
+    >  add a '-O' in arguments to eliminate simple loops.
 * Seek loop vector optimization
-    >  add a "-v" AFTER first argument to optimize seek loops with vector instructions. alternatively, add "-O1" AFTER first argument to do both optimizations.
+    >  add a '-v' in argument to optimize seek loops with vector instructions and value replacement. alternatively, do '-O1' instead to do both optimizations.
-* Not using any flags will use default naive implementation.
+* Not using any flags will use default naive implementation, which is kept naive for easier debugging.

 ---
 #####  Bf programs